Bixi81/DWD_weather_data/README.md

 Deutscher Wetterdienst (DWD) provides [data open source](https://www.dwd.de/DE/leistungen/opendata/hilfe.html).
 However, there is no off-the-shelf API to download data in bulk to my best knowledge.

 The following R-scripts provide a very basic crawler to download "recent" hourly weather data from DWD's archive.
+The scripts are kept on a relatively basic "raw" level so that they can be adapted to other problems regarding data download from DWD.

 Please note DWD's policy regarding open data usage: https://www.dwd.de/EN/service/copyright/templates_dwd_as_source.html.